minalbrahmbhatt/newrelic-aws-plugin-extension/README.md

-# New Relic Amazon CloudWatch Plugin
+# New Relic Amazon CloudWatch Plugin Extension

+## These are the tools added to the extension
+- Lambda
+- Kinesis
+- Firehose
+- Redshift
+Everything else remains the same

 This tool provides the metric collection agents for the following New Relic plugins: